sourcegraph/deploy-sourcegraph/overlays/README.md

-# Overlays - DEPRECATED
+# [DEPRECATED] Overlays

-Check out the latest version of kustomize overlays for Sourcegraph in [sourcegraph/kustomize](https://github.com/sourcegraph/kustomize).
+The old version of kustomize overlays have been deprecated.
+Please check out the new version of componentized kustomize overlays for deploying Sourcegraph in [sourcegraph/kustomize](https://github.com/sourcegraph/kustomize).